Gilbert Beyfus: Legal career

 One of the longest and most expensive cases he dealt with was in 1935, when he represented a UK dealership that sold Chrysler motorcars.
 The owner, Arnold de la Poer, alleged that threats and misrepresentation had been used to force him to sell his shares to the American Chrysler motor corporation.
-After a hearing that lasted 62 days the judge found in his favour and awarded damages of over £40,000 plus costs.
+After a hearing that lasted 62 days the judge found in his favour and awarded damages of over £40,000 (equal to £) plus costs.
 Initially the Chrysler corporation intended to appeal, but eventually a settlement was agreed between the parties.

 In addition to his legal work related to gaming and divorce Beyfus handled some notable libel cases.
 In 1957 three members of the Labour Party, Aneurin Bevan, Richard Crossman and Morgan Phillips sued The Spectator for publishing an article by Jenny Nicholson indicating that they were drinking to excess during a convention in Italy.
 Beyfus won the case for them and they were each awarded £2500 and costs of £4000.
 In the same year he represented Jaime Ortiz-Patiño in an action against the Sunday Graphic.
 He was awarded £20,000 after the newspaper withdrew their defence.
 In 1959 the entertainer Liberace sued the Daily Mirror for publishing an article written by William Connor (Cassandra) that appeared to impute that he was homosexual.
 Beyfus represented Liberace, but by this time he was 74 years old, suffering from ill health, and his appearance did not inspire confidence in his client.
 However, in court he showed all his old flair and won the case and £8000 damages for his client.

 By now Beyfus was terminally ill but kept working.
 His final case was one of slander and libel involving the Duchess of Argyll and her dispute with a former social secretary, Yvonne Macpherson, who was Beyfus's client.
 The jury found in favour of Mrs Macpherson and she was awarded £7000.

 Marriages

 Beyfus married three times.
 His first wife was Margaret Moore, a revue actress (real name Margaret Malone, formally Margaret Ella Squires) who was aged 25 when they married in 1929.
 They had one child named John Gilbert who in later life became a pilot in the Fleet Air Arm.
-The couple parted in 1947 and two years later Beyfus remarried to 29 year old divorcee Joan Hilda Grant (surname at birth Croker and formerly married to John Hook).
-They divorced within two years and Beyfus married for the third time in 1953 to 27 year old Eileen Louisa Hill; they remained together until his death in 1960 at his home in Haslemere.
+The couple parted in 1947 and two years later Beyfus remarried to 29-year-old divorcee Joan Hilda Grant (surname at birth Croker and formerly married to John Hook).
+They divorced within two years and Beyfus married for the third time in 1953 to 27-year-old Eileen Louisa Hill; they remained together until his death in 1960 at his home in Haslemere.